iterative/dvc.org/content/docs/start/data-management/data-pipelines.md

                 python src/featurization.py data/prepared data/features
 ```

-The `dvc.yaml` file will now be updated to include two stages.
+The `dvc.yaml` file will now be updated to include the two stages.

 And finally, let's add a 3rd `train` stage: